Daniela Mercury: Reinventing popular culture with Canibália and working with Cabeça de Nós Todos (2007–2013)

-José Oswald de Andrade Souza (1890 – October 1954) was a Brazilian poet and a controversial thinker.
-Born in São Paulo, Andrade was one of the founders of the Brazilian Modernist movement and a member of the Group of Five, including Mário de Andrade, Anita Malfatti, Tarsila do Amaral Oswald de Andrade].
-Andrade is recognized by his nationalist, Manifesto Antropófago (Cannibalist Manifesto), published in 1928.

-The manifesto argues that based on the premise that the history of Brazil has, as its greatest strength, the power to cannibalize others and simultaneously plays with the idea of cannibalism as a modern primitivism; like a presumed tribal rite.

-Cannibalism then, becomes a way for Brazil to reaffirm itself against the cultural domination of Post Colonial Europe.

-The iconic phrase of the manifesto "Tupi or not Tupi" is as much a celebration of the Tupinamba, a documented tribe of cannibals, as it is an act of genius cannibalizing Shakespeare's, "To be or not to be".

-In 2009, her tour named by the album title started in São Paulo, and traveled to several Brazilian cities and abroad.
+In November 2009, Daniela released the album entitled Canibália.
+It was released with five different covers and five different track lists for the album.
+Upon releasing the album, she toured starting in São Paulo, and traveled to several Brazilian cities and abroad.
 The work pays tribute to Carmen Miranda, at her centenary, with songs like "Tico-Tico no Fubá" and "O Que É Que A Baiana Tem?".

 For 2010's Carnival, Daniela Mercury recorded "Andarilho Encantado", song released officially in the special project of the singer called Pôr do Som (Sunset Sound), the show that brings Mercury as headliner each year on the first day of the year at the Farol da Barra, in Salvador, Bahia.
 The song was written by Mercury and Marcelo Quintanilha.
 Also in 2010, the year that the Electric Trio celebrates 60 years and Axé Music 25 years, the singer reaches 20 years of solo career – with significant-selling records.
 To commemorate the date, the media raised the possibility it make a documentary film about this invention of Bahian carnival, the axé music, praising percussionists.